A universal median quasi-Monte Carlo integration: Numerical experiments

 with the generating matrices of Sobol' points $C_1,\ldots,C_s\in \FF_2^{m\times m}$, and

-instead of \eqref{eq:set1} and \eqref{eq:set2} for the set $S$, respectively.
+instead of \eqref{eq:set1} and \eqref{eq:set2} for the set $S$, respectively, throughout this section.
 The number $w=52$ not only seems large enough to approximate those results well but also enables us to implement reasonably in the double-precision floating-point format.
-Moreover, we fix the number of random draws at $r=15$, which should be sufficient as discussed in more detail in \cite[Remark~2.11]{GL22}.
-We compare our novel two median QMC rules with deterministic QMC rule using Sobol' point sets as one of the ``gold standard" methods.
-The numerical results for a series of three different experiments are reported below.
+Moreover, we fix the number of random draws at $r=15$, whose choice is justified by a rule of thumb given in the following remark.